joostvdg/joostvdg.github.io/docs/tanzu/tap-gitops/tap-gitops-prep.md

 For the values that go into the non-sensitive values file, you have two main sources of information.

-1. the [TAP installation documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/multicluster-installing-multicluster.html), having an example for each profile[^10]
+1. The [TAP installation documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/multicluster-installing-multicluster.html), having an example for each profile[^10]
-1. you can request the values schema from the package, when made available via a package repository
+1. You can request the values schema from the package, when made available via a package repository

 The second is a bit difficult to do if you are using the GitOps installation, as you are creating the profile before the package repository is installed.